Who Is Trevor Noah?

 After Stewart announced in February 2015 that he would be leaving The Daily Show, it was revealed in March that Noah would be his replacement.
 Noah had appeared on the program three times previously.

 The Daily Show With Trevor Noah made its debut on September 28, 2015, with fellow comedian Kevin Hart as first guest.
+The following year, Noah released the autobiography Born a Crime, which became a New York Times best-seller.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!